VempatiAditya1/CodingChallenge/README.md

 4. Used Lightning Datatable to render Contacts List.
 5. Created an App Page and embedded contactList LWC Component.
 4. Added App Page to App.

+<b>Testing Process:</b>
+1. Write a test class "ContactController_Test" to test the functionality with proper testing
+2. Do Manual testing for the contacts.